kg3354/TXTReader/README.md

 If you encounter any issues or have suggestions, please feel free to open an issue in this repository.

-Built with ❤️ by Kaiwen Guofor readers who prefer a clean, ad-free experience.
+Built with ❤️ by Kaiwen Guo for readers who prefer a clean, ad-free experience.